plafer/plafer.github.io/_posts/2015-07-08-the-challenges-of-a-first-contribution-to-nodejs.md

 you would be able to predict where and how the variable is going to be used; but you don't.
 Additionally, you can't be critical about what you're reading; how can you challenge the author on a code segment if you don't understand what they're trying to do?
 Also, you won't get those *Right, here we need to change the state of the stream from paused to flowing since a new data listener was added...* moments.

 Once I was familiar with the general concepts, I learned C++ along with the two main libraries used in node.js, [libuv](http://docs.libuv.org/en/v1.x/) and [Google's V8](https://developers.google.com/v8/intro).
 This allowed me to start figuring out how the C++ part of the project works.
-My strategy was a two-part one.
-First, start from the *main* method and work my way through the code until I feel comfortable enough to go ahead and pick an [issue](https://github.com/joyent/node/issues) to work on.
+My strategy was to first start from the *main* method and work my way through the code until I feel comfortable enough to go ahead and pick an [issue](https://github.com/joyent/node/issues)
+<small class="sidenote">GitHub issues track all the tasks to be completed, from bug
+identitification to feature request</small>to work on.
 Then... pick an issue and start working on it.

 However, once I got to the second part, I realised *pretty much every issue was in the JavaScript part*.
 So I went on and followed a